grafana/extreme-dashboard-makeover-breakouts/solo_makeover.md

 ## Add our company logo
 For a bit of flair, we'd like to add our company logo.
 To do so:
-1. In the (formerly) dull dashboard, click on the _Add_ button, then select _Visualization_.
+1. In the (formerly) dull dashboard, click on the _Add_ button, then click on the _Plus_ button to create a new panel.
+2. Click _Edit visualization_.
-2. On the right hand side, click on the default "Time Series" and search for 'Text'.
+3. On the right hand side, click _Change_ to bring up the visualization menu.
+Make sure that _All visualizations_ is selected, then search for 'Text'.
 Choose a *Text* panel.
-3. For _mode_ in the bottom right, switch from Markdown to HTML.
+4. For _mode_ in the bottom right, switch from Markdown to HTML.
-4. Remove the default text and paste in the following HTML:
+5. Remove the default text and paste in the following HTML:

     ```html
     <center><img align="center" src="https://i.pinimg.com/originals/74/a0/a5/74a0a51848fb3717c671598dc675c654.jpg" ></center>
     ```

-5. Remove the Panel Title, Click on _Transparent Background_ and click *Save Dashboard*.
+6. Remove the Panel Title, Click on _Transparent Background_ and click *Save Dashboard*.
-6. Size the panel appropriately.
+7. Size the panel appropriately.

 ## Arrange our panels
 Finally, we need to arrange our panels so that the most important graphs are in that Z pattern, spaced appropriately, and properly sized.
 We may need to add some spacing to our dashboard.
 To do so, choose the blank text panel we have saved in our library.

-1. First, let's add a row for our RED metrics (request rates, errors, and duration/latency).
-    *  Click on the _Add_ button click _Row_.
+1. First, let's configure this dashboard to group into tabs.
+Scroll to the bottom of the dashboard and click on the _Group panels_ button, selecting _Group into tab_.
+This will place all panels into a single tab.
+2. Click on the tab ("New tab") to select it, and use the properties panel on the right to change its title to *Service Health (RED)*.
+Set its *Layout* type to *Custom*.
-    *  Hover over the new row, click on the Gear icon to change the row title to *Service RED Metrics*.
-Going left to right, move Server Requests per Second, SLO Status (Errors) per Data Center, and Latency for Sockshop App on the top row.
+2. Hover over the row of tabs and click on the button _Add tab_.
+With the row selected, use the properties panel on the right to set the row title to *Key Performance Indicators*.
+Leave its *Layout* type to *Auto*, and set the *Max columns* to **2**.
-2. Add a 2nd row called *Key Performance Indicators*
-    * Move the rest of the graphs into this grouping.
-In the middle row, going left to right, move Service Apdex, Latency quantiles, and then our logo to this middle row.
-    * In the bottom area, we should have K8s Service Status on the left, Infrastucture - Error Score below it, and the Customer Activity map to the right of those two graphs.
-    * To reorder rows, click on the arrow to the left of each row's title to collapse the row, then use the dragging handle at the far right of the row to move it up or down.
-4. Click _Add_ and then _Import from Library_.
-Choose Panel, "Blank Space".
-Add a small row of blank space after our row of Service RED Metrics.
-5. Choose _Add Panel_ and then _Import from Library_.
-Choose Panel, "Blank Space".
-Add a small row of blank space after our top row of Key Performance Indicators.
+3. Now click and drag each of the following panels into the Key Performance Indicators row:
+   * K8s Service Status
+   * Customer Activity
+   * Service Apdex
+   * Infrastructure - Error Score
+   * Latency quantiles
+6. Rearrange the panels on the _Service RED Metrics_ tab so that the top row has:
+   - Company logo
+   - SLO Status (Errors) per Data Center
+   - Server Request Rates per Second
+    The second row should have the Latency for Sockshop App panel, expanded to full width.

-After arranging our panels and adding space, your dashboard should look something similar to this:
+After arranging your panels, your dashboard should look something similar to this:

 ![Final-Dashboard One](img/dashboard-one.png)